coffeecupapp/api/Authentication/OAuth2 Admin.md

 # OAuth2 Authentication

-To get started with the CoffeeCup API, we need to retrieve an access token and a refresh token from the server.
-It can be retrieved using the username and password.
+To get started with the CoffeeCup API as the server admin, we need to retrieve an access token and a refresh token from the server.
+It can be retrieved with the `client_credentials` grant type.
 HTTPS is required for accessing the API.

 ## Retrieving the tokens